-The City intends to develop a new urban square in conjunction with the proposed main library.
+The City will consider developing a new urban square in conjunction with the proposed main library.
 This square, physically and visually connected to the library, shall contain shade trees, other landscaping, seating areas and public art, and may be the subject of a design competition.